jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.06.08.md

 ## Next Steps
   - Josh to review latest revisions
   - Ben to update install instructions with note about moving the R library to write accessible location (for ODOT)
-  - Brian test VEGUI and update the [Modules and Packages page](https://github.com/gregorbj/VisionEval/wiki/Modules-and-Packages)
+  - Brian test VEGUI and update the [Modules and Packages page](https://github.com/gregorbj/VisionEval/wiki/Modules-and-Packages) for VELandUse